chadbraunduin/dog-tags/README.md

 Each takes the same data as input but outputs different html.

+## Installation

+Leiningen is the recommended way to use dog-tags.
+Just add

+    [dog-tags "1.1.0"]

+to your project.clj and run

+    $lein deps

+to get dog-tags into your application

 ## Usage

+    user=> (use 'dog-tags.core)
+    nil

 ### Creating a tag list
-basic usage is as follows.
 Pass a sequence of maps to create-tag-list.
 This will return an html unordered list of tag links with their occurrences.

-    (create-tag-list [
+    user=> (create-tag-list [
                   {:tags ["programming" "clojure"]}
                   {:tags ["Programming" "c" "rant" "programming"]}
                   {:tags ["politics" "rant"]}
                   {:tags ["programming" "python"]}
                   ])

-    =>
     <ul>
      <li><a href="/tags/c">c</a>&nbsp;(1)</li>
      <li><a href="/tags/clojure">clojure</a>&nbsp;(1)</li>